-Mitigation Description Status Des ign & Construction 1 Pineknot Substation Upgrades Technical and safety upgrades to prevent equipment exposure to the elements and human contact Complete 2 Ute Undergrounding Asset transfer from SCE; line undergrounding to mitigate proximity to forested areas Conducting preliminary planning & discussions.
+Mitigation Measure Description Status Des Design & Construction 1 Pineknot Substation Upgrades Technical and safety upgrades to prevent equipment exposure to the elements and human contact Complete 2 Ute Undergrounding Asset transfer from SCE; line undergrounding to mitigate proximity to forested areas Conducting preliminary planning & discussions.
 3 Fuse Upgrades Conventional fuse replacements with current limiting fuses and electronic programmable (vacuum switch) tripsaver technology to limit potential sparking when faults occur In progress.
 38% complete.
 4 Tree Attachment Removal Project Removal of tree attachments to avoid proximity of fuel and ignition sources In progress.
 22.6% complete.
 5 Pole Loading Assessment & Remediation Program Increase rate of pole assessments to identify pole issues, which can result in wildfires, sooner In progress.
 28.8% complete.
-6 Covered Conductor Replacement Pilot Program Pilot to determine the effectiveness of using covered tree wire conductor to test feasibility of a larger rollout 50% Complete.
-ECD April 2020.
-7 Covered Conductor Wrap Pilot Program Pilot of a wire wrap for high-risk wires to test feasibility of a larger rollout As of this point, not considered acceptable for use.
+6 Covered Conductor Replacement Pilot Program acement Pilot covered tree wire conductor to test feasibility of a 7 Covered Conductor Wrap Pilot Program Pilot of a wire wrap for high-risk wires to test feasibility of a larger rollout As of this point, not considered acceptable for use.

 8 Radford Line Covered Conductor Replacement Project Radford Line replacement with a covered conductor to mitigate bare wire contact with fuel sources in HFTD Tier 3 area Design complete.
 Construction ECD October, 2020.
 Insp ection & Maintenance ę.
 9 First Annual On- Ground Inspection (GO 165) One annual system patrol to inspect the condition of assets to avoid faults, which can result in fires Completed.
 10 Second Annual On-Ground Inspection One more system patrol in addition to the annual GO 165 patrol to ensure all assets are in good condition to avoid faults, which can result in fires In progress.
 ECD February 2020.
 12 Electrical Preventative Maintenance Program System examination using additional diagnostics on assets to further inspect the condition of assets Complete.
 13 LIDAR Inspection Light Detection and Ranging (LIDAR) inspections of the overhead facilities in difficult-to-patrol areas to visualize vegetation growth proximity to the system for targeted maintenance In progress.
 ECD February 2020.
-14 GIS Data Collection & Sharing Geographic Information System (GIS) database on system infrastructure for asset management and planning with key stakeholders In progress.
-15 Vegetation Management Plan Vegetation maintenance program to avoid system proximity, which may cause wildfires In progress.
+14 GIS Data Collection & Sharing Collection & on system infrastructure for asset management 15 Vegetation Management Plan Vegetation maintenance program to avoid system proximity, which may cause wildfires In progress.
 Ope rational Practices 16 Operational Considerations / Special Work Procedures Protocols and procedures for staff during high-risk fire conditions Completed.
-17 Automatic Recloser Upgrades Recloser replacement to reduce electrical sparking, while also helping mitigate power outages and equipment damage In progress.
-ECD March 2020.
-18 Emergency Reporting Protocols and procedures for staff when third- partiesthird parties (e.g. customers) report potential fires, including "arcing, sparks, smoldering, smoke, or fire" Completed.
-19 Wildfire Infrastructure Protection Teams Roles and responsibilities for staff to respond to protect system infrastructure in case of emergencies Completed.
-Situ Situational & Conditional Awareness 20 SCADA Installations Included in the Grid Automation project In progress.
+17 Automatic Recloser Upgrades While also helping mitigate hower outsides and 18 Emergency Reporting 19 Wildfire Infrastructure Protection Teams Roles and responsibilities for staff to respond to protect system infrastructure in case of emergencies Completed.
+Situational & Conditional Awareness 20 SCADA Installations Included in the Grid Automation project In progress.
 ECD March 2020.
 21 GIS-Based Applications (e.g. Outage Management System) Implementation of GIS-based systems, such as outage management systems and interactive voice response systems, which allow BVES to locate outages and respond to customers more promptly in the case of a wildfire or related emergency Completed.